yutsick/Lottery/README.md

 ## Install
 1. `npm install` to install dev dependencies
-2. `gulp watch` to compile and watch for changes
+2. `npm run watch` to compile and watch for changes
-    1. (You can also use `gulp --production` to compile assets for production, minify etc.)
+    1. (You can also use `npm run build --production` to compile assets for production, minify etc or `npm run watch --production` to watch with assets compiled for production.)
 3. A new browser window/tab will open

 ## Code recommendations